eddie-energy/architecture/arc42/05-building-block-view/components/components/interoperable-comm/interoperable-comm.md

 ## Overview

 The Interoperable Communication component is responsible for communication with external components, e.g., with the Regional Data-sharing Infrastructures, and with AIIDA instances.
-Primarily, it accesses data from these external components and publishes it to the Streaming Infrastructure to be sent to the Services.
-To this end, the Interoperable Communication includes a collection of connectors that access data and send it to the Message Producer.
-Subsequently, the Message Producer publishes the data to the Streaming Infrastructure.
+Primarily, it manages the customer consent in coordination with these external components and publishes the historical validated data to the Streaming Infrastructure (to be sent to the Services).
+To this end, the Interoperable Communication includes a collection of connectors, each one being responsible for data access of a particular type: The Regional Connectors handle the data access to historical validated data, the AIIDA Connects aids establishing the customer consent for access to real-time data, and the Dataspace Connector is responsible for accessing external data from dataspaces.
 The internal structure of the Interoperable Communication component is shown in the figure below.

 <div align="center">